Howard Marshall (rugby union): Rugby career

-Marshall played for several club teams during his rugby career, and in 1890 he was representing first-class English team Blackheath.
+Marshall played for several club teams during his rugby career, not least Sunderland FC (RFC), and in 1890 he was representing first-class English team Blackheath.
 That season saw William Percy Carpmael, a fellow Blackheath player, form the invitational touring team, the Barbarians; and Marshall was asked to join the club on their first tour.
 On the first tour Marshall had the distinction of scoring the first ever points in Wales by a Barbarian player, when he scored a try against Cardiff.
 Marshall later became a committee member for the Barbarians.
+Throughout this period, Marshall turned out for Sunderland FC (RFC), whenever home in the northeast.

 In 1891 Marshall was selected for another rugby first, when he was chosen to represent the British Isles team on their first official overseas tour.
 Played in South Africa, the British Isles team faced 17 regional and invitational teams, and three international Tests against South Africa national team.
 Marshall played in two international games, paired with Edward Bromet in the Second Test at Kimberley and then with Arthur Rotherham in the third and final Test, at Cape Town.

 In 1893 Marshall played his one and only England international tour when he was selected to face Wales as part of the Home Nations Championship.
 The game became famous after the pitch was prevented from freezing over when hundreds of braziers were left burning on the pitch over night; leaving multiple black circles on the pitch during the match.
 Marshall had an incredible debut, scoring a hat-trick of tries, but incredibly finished on the losing side after a great Welsh come back.
 Despite his high try scoring debut, this was his only international cap for England.